Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Proof of Theorem

 Since $(\LexUVar, \ReformZ, \ReformAugFrac, \LexLVarS, \LexLVarT, \LexLVarU)$ was an arbitrary feasible solution to \eqref{eq:SATBilevelLexProgramming}, it follows that $\OptValFunc\eqref{eq:SATBLPMultVariables} \le \OptValFunc\eqref{eq:SATBilevelLexProgramming}$. \MyQED \end{proof}

 Next, we aim to reformulate the lexicographic LP~\eqref{eq:SATBilevelLexProgrammingLowerLevel} as a single-objective LP.
 There is a substantial body of literature on transforming lexicographic LPs into LPs.
 For example, Sherali~\cite{sherali1982equivalent} and Sherali and Soyster~\cite{sherali1983preemptive} explored approaches based on weighted sums of the objectives.
 However, these techniques are difficult to apply to~\eqref{eq:SATBilevelLexProgrammingLowerLevel}: Since the number of objectives increases with $\NVariables$, it is nontrivial to design appropriate weights of polynomial size to combine the objectives.
 Nevertheless, since~\eqref{eq:SATBilevelLexProgrammingLowerLevel} has a special structure, we can derive an equivalent LP of polynomial size using a tailored argument.
-Let $\eta$ be a real number and consider
+Consider

 where